Maureen-osaghae/VPC-Network-/README.md

 <h1>Building the Virtual Private Cloud module</h1>
 It’s time to get started!
-Go ahead and create a brand new directory (I’ll name mine project-vpc), and within that directory, create the necessary files and directories for this project as outlined below.
+Go ahead and create a brand new directory (I’ll name mine Networking), and within that directory, create the necessary files and directories for this project as outlined below.
 We’ll fill them in as we go along.

 <h1>Task 1: VPC Module</h1>
-The VPC module will be the first we create and deploy.
-This will build our network infrastructure and create the necessary subnets, route tables, NAT Gateway, and Internet Gateway.
-Everything else will be built on top of this module.

 I will first define the module in our root main.tf (not the one within the modules directory) file. /main.tf

-#VPC Network #
+      ##Create a Network Module##
-module "networking" {
+    module "lab_vpc"{
       source = "./modules/vpc"

-       vpc_confi =   = {
+      lab_vpc = {
           cidr_block    =        "10.0.0.0/16"
-         enable_dns_hostnames     = true
+          enable_dns_host_names = true
           enable_dns_support = true
-         availability_zones       = ["us-east-1a", "us-east-1b"]
+          availability_zones = [ "us-east-1a" , "us-east-1b" ]

           tags = {
-           "Name" = "main"
+              name = "tf_main"
           }

       }
     }

+    #Get region#
+    data "aws_region" "current" {}

-vpc_config is a variable defined in the vpc module that we’ll plan to build.
+Lab_VPC is a variable defined in the vpc module that we’ll plan to build.
 For now you’ll want to understand that we’re defining the VPC’s CIDR block, enabling DNS support, specifying the availability zones, and adding tags to the VPC.
 These values allow us to customize our network and will be passed to the vpc module.

 Setting cidr_block to 10.0.0.0/16 will create a VPC with that network.
 Enabling dns_hostnames and dns_support will allow our instances to resolve DNS names and have DNS resolution which is required for SSM to work.